Note: This Privacy Policy is effective as of January 14, 2014

 How do we use the information we collect?

-- send you updates (such as when certain activity or comments, happens on Skigit), newsletters, marketing materials and other information that may be of interest to you.
-For example, depending on your email notification settings, we may send you weekly updates that include skigits you may like.
+• Send you updates (such as when certain activity, like reSkigits or comments, happens on Skigit), newsletters, marketing materials and other information that may be of interest to you.
+For example, depending on your email notification settings, we may send you weekly updates that include Skigits you may like.
 You can decide to stop getting these updates by updating your account settings (or through other settings we may provide).

 What choices do you have about your information?

-- Close your account at any time.
-When you close your account, we'll deactivate it and remove your skigits entirely from Skigit.
+• Close your account at any time.
+When you close your account, we'll deactivate it and remove your Skigits and boards from Skigit.
 We may retain archived copies of your information as required by law or for legitimate business purposes (including to help address fraud and spam).

 To learn more about these choices, please see the information provided by the device or software provider.

-- When we have your consent.
+• When we have your consent.
 This includes sharing information with other services (like Facebook or Twitter) when you've chosen to link to your Skigit account to those services or publish your activity on Skigit to them.
-For example, you can choose to share or publish your skigits to Facebook or Twitter.
+For example, you can choose to publish your Skigits to Facebook or Twitter.

-- We may employ third party companies or individuals to process personal information on our behalf based on our instructions and in compliance with this Privacy Policy.
-For example, we may share data with a security consultant to help us get better at identifying spam or with our accountants to make sure we're keeping the books right.
+• We may employ third party companies or individuals to process personal information on our behalf based on our instructions and in compliance with this Privacy Policy.
+For example, we share credit card information with the payment companies we use to store your payment information.
+Or, we may share data with a security consultant to help us get better at identifying spam.
 In addition, some of the information we request may be collected by third party providers on our behalf.

 How can I manage or delete information about me?